Wilsons Creek, New South Wales

 Wilsons Creek is a locality in the Northern Rivers region of New South Wales, Australia in Byron Shire.
 It is in the valley of what is now named the Wilsons River and is 5 km from Mullumbimby.
 It has a public school and numerous farms along the river.

+The town has a proportionately large Jewish community, with 5.2% of the town's 466 residents identifying as Jewish as of the 2021 census.
+However, this only sums up to 24 individuals, due to the town's small population.
+Furthermore, 2.4% of the town's residents (11 people) were born in Israel and 4.7% (22 people) speak Hebrew at home.

+Politics

-At the 2016 federal election the Wilsons Creek polling booth recorded one of the highest green votes in the nation, with over 60% of voters giving the Australian Greens their first preference.
+At the 2016 federal election, the Wilsons Creek polling booth recorded one of the highest Greens votes in the nation, with over 60% of voters giving the Australian Greens their first preference.